jakeyounglol/TangerineUI-Userscript-Purple/README.md

 - Moved from requestAnimationFrame to MutationObserver which should inject theme even faster.
 - Hugely improved code's readability
 - Compatible with both Firefox and Chrome
 - Support Safari, even though injection is slow, limited to requestAnimationFrame API as MutationObserver doesn't work most of the time (except when cache is cleared with CMD + SHIFT + R), certainly a limitation from how Safari handle extensions.
-Safari extension is : https://apps.apple.com/us/app/userscripts/id1463298887  -- Mac & iOS support.
+Safari extension is: https://apps.apple.com/us/app/userscripts/id1463298887  -- Mac & iOS support.
 It support UserStyles too, so you could just create one instead.